 - A flat fee for picking up the food at the restaurant.

-- A per mile rate and time driven rate for the trip from the restaurant to the customer’s address.
+- A per kilometre rate and time driven rate for the trip from the restaurant to the customer’s address.

 - A flat fee for dropping off the food with the customer.

 Uber Eats customers are allowed to tip drivers inside the app but it is not a requirement.

 Canadians apparently love food delivery apps – in 2019 alone we spent close to $1.5 billion ordering food with delivery apps.
 In most cities, Uber Eats has to share that marketplace with other giants in the takeout food delivery businesses, like Skip the Dishes and DoorDash.

 The Hamilton Spectator reported on a 2019 study showing that, Uber Eats’ biggest competitor is the Manitoba-based company, Skip the Dishes.
 Uber Eats has the second highest satisfaction rating compared to other similar food delivery apps, at 86%, which came in second to Skip the Dishes’ rating of 89%.
 Market share tells a similar story, where Uber Eats comes in second with 14% of market share compared to Skip the Dishes’ 29%.

 Top 10 sites to order food and drinks online